Great Siege of Gibraltar: First naval relief

-On 7 June 1780 the two largest ships of Gibraltar, HMS Panther and HMS Enterprise, were targeted within Gibraltar's harbour by Spanish fireships.
+On 7 June the two largest ships in Gibraltar, HMS Panther and HMS Enterprise, were targeted within Gibraltar's harbour by Spanish fire ships.
 Warning shots from Enterprise alerted the garrison and soon an intense bombardment slowed the fire ships.
 A few were sunk but the others carried on.
-The Spanish fleet waited just outside the harbour for any British ships trying to escape, so seamen from Panther and Enterprise set out in longboats, intercepted the fire ships, and towed them off course.
+The Spanish fleet waited just outside the harbour for any British ships trying to escape, so sailors from Panther and Enterprise set out in longboats, intercepted the fire ships, and towed them off course.

 Second naval relief

 Throughout the second winter the garrison faced foes, elements, disease, and starvation.
 By March the situation was serious: the garrison and civilians were on weekly rations and in need of a large supply.
 For the Spanish the blockade was working, with the few small ships that slipped past the blockade carrying insufficient supplies.